-Time to Talk Day 2020, which takes place on 6 February is an initiative to encourage everyone to be more open about mental health and help put an end to the stigma and discrimination that can prevent people from having life-changing conversations.
+Time to Talk Day is an initiative to encourage everyone to be more open about mental health and help put an end to the stigma and discrimination that can prevent people from having life-changing conversations.

 But how do you kick start a conversation like that?

 Our Health at Hand team of nurses, midwives and pharmacists provide round-the-clock telephone support for AXA PPP healthcare members concerned about their or their family’s health.
 Each member of the team is professionally qualified in their field and specially trained to hold effective conversations about health matters.
 So we asked them for their top tips for talking about mental health.